 The First Common Mistake Between Good and Great UX

 There is a deceivingly simple mistake that most people make during an exercise like this.
-Most people do not recognize the true beginning or true end of the customer journey.
-Most people just look at the middle.
+Most people do not recognize the true beginning or end of the customer journey.
+Most people only look at the middle.

-Take our toothbrush example for instance.
-You may imagine that the beginning of this customer journey is being at a store like CVS or Walgreens, walking down the aisle, comparing toothbrushes, and eventually making a purchasing decision– sounds reasonable.
-But the best UX designers, marketers, and strategists know that the journey starts way before they are walking down that aisle…
+Take our toothbrush example, for instance.
+You may imagine that the beginning of this customer journey is being at a store like CVS or Walgreens, walking down the aisle, comparing toothbrushes, and eventually making a purchasing decision — sounds reasonable.
+But the best UX designers, marketers, and strategists know that the journey starts way before they’re walking down that aisle…

 The Real Beginning

 The most elusive moment in the customer journey is the very beginning of the process, the impetus for the whole journey.
 I call this the moment of inception.
 The moment of inception is typically brought about by some external event.
 Sticking with our toothbrush, that moment is most likely reaching for your toothbrush in the morning or evening, seeing that it looks all worn out, and realizing, “I should really get a new toothbrush.”